yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 | 📫      | must use snail mail                                  |
 | 💰      | site charges money for access or removal (whaaaat?)  |

-This list, also known as BADBOOL, was started on September 29, 2017 and was most recently updated in August 2024 to update our information on paid people-search opt out services, to link to an evaluation conducted in partnership with Tall Poppy, and to add Veripages and information on Google’s Results About You tool.
+This list, also known as BADBOOL, was started on September 29, 2017 and was most recently updated in September 2024 to link to [this handy chart](https://docs.google.com/spreadsheets/d/115L6LpQg_UX638IyUfdwGhRS7dIU3lKwz6fjAcDtE-0/) for folks who want to fill in the gaps after signing up for a paid removal service.

 Please send corrections or updates to [yael@yaelwrites.com](mailto:yael@yaelwrites.com), or file a pull request.
 (You can find other ways to contact me [here](https://yaelwrites.com/contact)).
 Screenshots in emails are incredibly helpful.
 I add opt-out info only if users can verify that the data broker has their information before sharing additional data, and where removal is not limited to local laws like GDPR, CCPA, etc.